Faranehhad/Large-Scale-Pocket-Tunnel-Annotation/README.md

 Test set for the 3-class predictor:ML_subset_TEST_3class.csv <br> Train set for the 2-class predictor: ML_subset_TRAIN_2class.csv <br>
 Test set for the 2-class predictor: ML_subset_TEST_2class.csv <br> <br>
 For training, we manually labeled 200 proteins with calculated pockets from the dataset.
-By analyzing the distribution of EC classes, we randomly sampled proteins from each class to match the overall distribution, ensuring that the datasets provided representative sampling across different EC classes. <br>
+By analyzing the distribution of EC classes, we randomly sampled proteins from each class to match the overall distribution, ensuring that the datasets provided representative sampling across different EC classes.
+The proteins were annotated based on visual inspection. <br>
 The files 'train.csv' and 'test.csv' contain the output predictions from the predictors.
 ## How to run
 Place the datasets in the same directory as pocket_tunnel_annotation.py and run the script: